JakobBruening/immobilienscout24/docs/Authorization.md

 There are two ways bringing your auth keys into the code!

-1. Write it into your env-File:
+1. Write it into your env-file:

 ```dotenv
 IMSC_CONSUMER_KEY=YOUR_CONSUMER_KEY